imgag/ngs-bits/doc/GSvar/variant_filtering.md

 ## Variant filtering

+GSvar provides default filters, for the most common filter operations.
+These filters can be further modified according to user needs.

+Additionally, powerful custom filters can be created by combining several filter steps.
+A documentation of available filter steps and their parameters can be found [here](https://github.com/imgag/ngs-bits/blob/master/doc/tools/VariantFilterAnnotations.md).

 ### Single-sample analysis

 To perform a trio analysis, follow those steps:

 1. Open the analysis status dialog from the main tool bar ![alt text](analysis_status.png) and trigger the analysis using the single sample button ![alt text](single_sample.png).
-2. When the analysis is finishe, open the GSvar variant list.
+2. When the analysis is finished, open the GSvar variant list.
 3. For filtering the trio variant list, use one of the default filters `germline` or `germline - recessive`.
 4. Further filtering is done using the filter toolbar on the right.